liujeremy67/tomo/backend/middleware/README.md

    - When the request reaches Logger, it has access to both the `Request` (inbox) and `ResponseWriter` (outbox).

 3. **Pre-processing**
    - Logger records the current time.
-   - Conceptually, it says: “I’ll measure how long this request takes.”

 4. **Delegate to the next handler**
    - Logger calls the original handler, passing along the same inbox and outbox.